qtcad.device.operators module

 Parameters:

-• V (float or numpy array) – This input must be consistent with the gate input.
-If gate is a string, V should be a float and represent the voltage applied to the gate.
-If gate is a list of strings then V must be a 1D array where each entry is the voltage applied to the corresponding gate.
+• V – Voltage modulation applied to each gate.
+This input must be consistent with gate.
+If gate is a string, V must be a float giving the voltage applied to that gate.
+If gate is a list of strings, V must be a list of floats whose entries give the voltages applied to the corresponding gates.

-• phys_d (Device object or None) – Physical device over which the physical gates are defined.
-If None, assume that the physical device is the same as d.
+• phys_d – Physical device on which the gates are defined.
+If None, the physical device is assumed to be d.

-• NL (boolean) – Whether or not to use the non-linear Poisson solver when solving for the operator.
+• NL – Whether to use the nonlinear Poisson solver.
 If False, the linear Poisson solver is used.

-• params (SolverParams object) – Solver parameters of the solver.
+• params – Solver parameters passed to the Poisson solver.

 Note